 And there are millions of teens who read because they are sad and lonely and enraged.
 They read because they live in an often-terrible world.
-They read because they believe, despite the callow protestations of certain adults, that books-especially the dark and dangerous ones-will save them.
+They read because they believe, despite the callow protestations of certain adults, that books-especially the dark and dangerous ones-will save them."I write in blood because I remember what it felt like to bleed" That says it all.

 As a child, I read because books–violent and not, blasphemous and not, terrifying and not–were the most loving and trustworthy things in my life.
 I read widely, and loved plenty of the classics so, yes, I recognized the domestic terrors faced by Louisa May Alcott’s March sisters.
 But I became the kid chased by werewolves, vampires, and evil clowns in Stephen King’s books.
 I read books about monsters and monstrous things, often written with monstrous language, because they taught me how to battle the real monsters in my life.